 In the strip that Marshall calls "P-Van." he wonders whether the street sages who, for years, sat all parked van by Marshall's studio, visit the monument.

-In another strip, "On the Stroll," For Marshall, the issues he's addressing streetwalkers talk about the tithing that they've done to get the project built.
+In another strip, "On the Stroll," that they've done to get the project built.
 Their marginal "profession" does not, to Marshall's thinking, public life.

 - Blake Gopnik